Complementarities in Sparse Two-Sided Interaction Models: Empirical Illustration

-For this illustration, I focus on a version of the model without controls.
-This differs from the main specification in \cite{limodio2021bureaucrat}, which includes year and sector fixed effects in the two-way fixed effects regression.
-The discussion here should therefore be viewed purely as an application of the methods developed in this paper, not as a critique of or challenge to their findings.
-Those results rely on additional assumptions that are not addressed in the following analysis.
+For this illustration, I use a simplified empirical specification without controls.
+The main specification in \citet{limodio2021bureaucrat} also includes year and sector fixed effects.
+The estimates below should therefore be interpreted within the simplified specification and are not intended as a direct replication of the original results.

-The data contain 3{,}385 projects, corresponding to 1{,}876 distinct manager-country pairs.
-When the same match $y_{ij}$ is observed multiple times, I use the average outcome.
-The resulting matching network consists of 697 manager nodes, 127 country nodes, and 1{,}876 edges.
-Within this graph, there are 228 edge-distinct four-cycles, involving 369 managers and 114 countries.
-Thus, the information effectively used to estimate the Tukey interaction parameter comes from approximately half of the edges and managers, and from about 90\% of the countries.
+The data contain 3{,}385 projects corresponding to 1{,}876 distinct manager-country pairs.
+When the same pair is observed in multiple projects, I average the project outcomes to obtain a single observation $y_{ij}$ for that edge.
+The resulting matching network contains 697 managers, 127 countries, and 1{,}876 edges.
+Within this network, I select 228 edge-disjoint four-cycles involving 369 managers and 114 countries.
+The cycles used by the estimator therefore contain approximately half of the network's edges and managers and about 90\% of its countries.
+These cycles provide the identifying variation used to estimate the Tukey interaction parameter.
+To aggregate this variation, the cycle statistics must first be assigned a coherent orientation.

-I consider the \ref{eq:rbl} $\hat{\beta}_{L,z}$, which assigns labels in each cycle using auxiliary information on managers and countries.
-This requires instruments, observable characteristics of managers and countries satisfying Assumption~\ref{ass:instruments}.
-I use the average project size as the instrument for managers and the Public Infrastructure Management Index (PIMI) as the instrument for countries. \cite{limodio2021bureaucrat} documents that project size, measured by the average loan amount overseen, is predictive of managerial ability: more capable managers tend to supervise larger loans.
-Similarly, the PIMI developed by \cite{dabla2012investing} is predictive of institutional productivity, with higher-performing countries scoring higher on this index.
-Assumptions~\ref{ass:nonegative} and~\ref{ass:nolargegaps} hold provided that the rankings induced by these instruments are not systematically opposed within cycles and not systematically misaligned when productivity gaps are large.
-Since such violations would require counterintuitive patterns, the assumptions appear plausible in practice.
-Using average loan size for managers and the PIMI for countries, therefore, offers a feasible way to implement Assumption~\ref{ass:labeling}.
+I estimate $\beta_0$ using the rank-based estimator $\hat{\beta}_{L,z}$.
+For managers, I use average project size, measured by the average loan amount of the projects they oversee.
+For countries, I use the Public Investment Management Index (PIMI) developed by \citet{dabla2012investing}.
+These ranking variables determine the orientation $s_{\ell,z}$ assigned to each cycle.
+Their primary justification concerns Assumption~\ref{ass:relevance}, which requires each variable to contain information about the corresponding latent productivity ordering. \citet{limodio2021bureaucrat} documents that more capable managers tend to be assigned larger loans, suggesting that average project size ranks managers in the same direction as $\alpha_i$.
+The PIMI measures the quality of the institutions governing the appraisal, selection, implementation, and evaluation of public investment projects, making it a natural ranking variable for the country productivity component $\psi_j$.
+Neither variable must recover the latent ranking perfectly; each must agree with the corresponding productivity ordering more often than it disagrees.